sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 {{< /language-toggle >}}

-This configures the `sensu-pagerduty-key` flag as an environment variable set to your PagerDuty Events API Integration Key.
+This configures the `SENSU_PAGERDUTY_KEY` environment variable to your PagerDuty Events API Integration Key in the context of the sensu-backend process.

 ### Create your secret